-We developed an open source software and hardware platform providing access to hardware buses (SPI, IC, USART, and 1-Wire) and low-level circuitry from high-level user applications running on a PC.
-The platform consists of a firmware for the STM32F072 microcontroller, three hardware prototypes, and software libraries in programming languages C and Python, the latter also compatible with MATLAB.
-The firmware may be used with the custom hardware or STM32 development boards.
+We have developed an open-source software and hardware platform providing high-level user applications running on a PC with access to GPIO pins, common hardware buses, and signal acquisition and generation functions.

+The platform consists of a FreeRTOS-based firmware for the STM32F072 microcontroller, custom hardware module designs (including realized prototypes), and support software libraries for programming languages C and Python, the latter also compatible with MATLAB.
+The firmware may be used with the custom hardware, or with existing STM32 development boards.

-The devices are connected to the PC by one of three interfaces: USB as a virtual COM port or using raw endpoint access, a hardware UART, or a radio link with the nRF24L01+ transceiver.
+The devices are connected to the PC by one of three interfaces: USB as a virtual COM port or with raw endpoint access, a hardware UART, or a radio link with the nRF24L01+ transceiver.
+Configuration is performed by editing INI files exposed in an emulated FAT16 file system through the USB connection, or programmatically.